 Learning Bite

 Both the Glasgow-Blatchford and Rockall scores are useful tools to aid the clinician in identifying high-risk upper GI bleeds.
-The Blatchford Score can be used in conjunction with clinical assessment to identify low-risk patients who may be suitable for ED discharge.
+The Glasgow-Blatchford Score can be used in conjunction with clinical assessment to identify low-risk patients who may be suitable for discharge from the emergency department to attend outpatient follow-up.

 Variable |